massover/celery-typed-tasks/docs/index.md

 If your next thought is

-> I don't understand what this is doing, isn't that what celery does?
+> I don't understand what this is doing.
+Isn't that what celery does?

 Remove the `celery_typed_tasks.TypedTask` from the application initialization and re-run the code.